Our impact

 1993 - Xingu Indigenous Park protected

-RFN's pilot project to monitor the borders around the Xingu Indigenous Park in Brazil combines advanced satellite monitoring with border expeditions undertaken by the Park's indigenous inhabitants.
-This project initiates an integrated programme for the defense of the 27,000 square kilometre territory, which, in spite of enormous pressure from loggers, cattle ranchers and soybean cultivators, remains intact today.
+Rainforest Foundation Norway's pilot project to monitor the borders around the Xingu Indigenous Park in Brazil combines advanced satellite monitoring with border expeditions undertaken by the Park's indigenous inhabitants.
+This project initiates an integrated program for the defense of the 27,000 square kilometer territory, which, in spite of enormous pressure from loggers, cattle ranchers and soybean cultivators, remains intact today.

 1991 - The Yanomami gain their own territory